0207 889 0786 Donate Now

 Amplified Rewards

-Muslims believe that good deeds during Ramadan are rewarded manifold, making it an opportune time to give to those in need.
-This belief is particularly emphasised during Laylat al-Qadr, the Night of Decree, which is described in the Quran as better than a thousand months.
-Acts of charity during this night hold immense spiritual value, inspiring Muslims to seek the blessings of Allah (SWT) through generous giving.
+Muslims believe that good deeds during Ramadan are multiplied in reward, making it the perfect time to give to those in need.
+This belief is emphasised during Laylat al-Qadr, the Night of Decree, which is described in the Quran as better than a thousand months.
+Acts of charity during the night of Laylatul Qadr hold strong spiritual value, which inspires Muslims to seek the blessings of Allah (SWT) through generous giving.

 Purification of Wealth and Soul

-Charity during Ramadan is a means of purifying wealth and the soul.
-The Quran encourages Muslims to detach from materialism, and the acts of giving Zakat (obligatory charity) and Sadaqah (voluntary charity) are instrumental in achieving this.
+Giving in the month of Ramadan is a means of purifying one’s wealth and soul.
+The Quran encourages Muslims to detach from worldly things, and the best way to do this is by giving Zakat (obligatory charity) and Sadaqah (voluntary charity).
 Zakat, one of the Five Pillars of Islam, is a mandatory act that ensures wealth is redistributed to support those in need.
-Meanwhile, Sadaqah reflects voluntary kindness, allowing Muslims to contribute beyond their obligations.
+Meanwhile, Sadaqah reflects voluntary kindness, allowing Muslims to contribute beyond what is obligated.

 Deepening Spiritual Connection

-Giving to charity strengthens a Muslim’s spiritual connection to Allah (SWT).
-It fosters gratitude for personal blessings and reminds believers of their duty to support others.
-This practice aligns with the Quranic ethos of creating a just and equitable society, ensuring that wealth circulates and alleviates suffering.
+Giving in Ramadan strengthens a Muslim’s spiritual connection to Allah (SWT) as it fosters gratitude for personal blessings.
+Giving charity in general reminds believers of their duty to support others.
+This practice aligns with the words of the Quran, to create a fair and just society, ensuring that wealth circulates and relieves suffering.

 Social and Humanitarian Impact of Charity in Ramadan